apache/spark/docs/scala-programming-guide.md

 # Where to Go from Here

 You can see some [example Spark programs](http://www.spark-project.org/examples.html) on the Spark website.
 In addition, Spark includes several sample programs in `examples/src/main/scala`.
 Some of them have both Spark versions and local (non-parallel) versions, allowing you to see what had to be changed to make the program run on a cluster.
-You can run them using by passing the class name to the `run-example` script included in Spark -- for example, `./run-example spark.examples.SparkPi`.
+You can run them using by passing the class name to the `run-example` script included in Spark -- for example, `./run-example org.apache.spark.examples.SparkPi`.
 Each example program prints usage help when run without any arguments.

 For help on optimizing your program, the [configuration](configuration.html) and [tuning](tuning.html) guides provide information on best practices.
 They are especially important for